prasasdi/flutter-mvvm-skeleotn/README.md

 > Q: Should I use immutable in order to utilize Rx?

 No, of course not.
 That's why I utilize Rx for Mutable as well!

+# How to use

+Make sure to properly setup the SDKs first then clone this repo.
+Example and documentation provided as well
+> Any question just feel free to ask!